bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-27-art-of-seeing.md

 ---
 layout: post
-title: Close Your Eyes
+title: The Art of Seeing<br> The Lifelong Passion of Víctor Erice
 published: true
 date: 2024-03-27
 readtime: true
-categories: ['PREVIEW']
+categories: ['OF TIME AND LIGHT<br>THE FILMS OF VÍCTOR ERICE']
-tags: [Drama]
+tags: [Talk]
-metadata: 'Spain 2023, 169 mins<br> Director: Víctor Erice'
+metadata:
 pdf: '2024-03-27-art-of-seeing.pdf'
 ---
 Good evening, and thank you for coming along to this talk on the films of Víctor Erice; I hope you find it enjoyable and illuminating.
 It should last around 90 minutes; around half of that will be devoted to clips.
 In the programme notes I’ve written for talks in the past, I usually make a point of explaining that I am no expert on the filmmaker in question, merely an enthusiast.
 This time, I’ll put it differently.
 While I would certainly hesitate to describe myself as an ‘expert’ on anything – there are too many things of interest for me to devote myself to specialist areas of study – it’s fair to say I may know a little more about Erice and his work than most film writers and programmers.
 How so?
 I’ve seen all his films (some of which have been very rarely screened) except for his student work; I’ve watched most of them quite a few times; and I’ve had the rare pleasure and privilege of getting to know their creator a little.
 Not well – he is, I feel, a fairly private person – but we’ve spent quite a few hours together over the years, admittedly at infrequent intervals, mainly discussing our shared interest in the cinema.